MicrosoftDocs/win32/desktop-src/ProcThread/numa-support.md

 ms.date: 05/31/2018
 ---

-# NUMA Support
+# NUMA Architecture

-The traditional model for multiprocessor support is symmetric multiprocessor (SMP).
+The traditional model for multiprocessor architecture is symmetric multiprocessor (SMP).
 In this model, each processor has equal access to memory and I/O. As more processors are added, the processor bus becomes a limitation for system performance.

 System designers use non-uniform memory access (NUMA) to increase processor speed without increasing the load on the processor bus.
 The architecture is non-uniform because each processor is close to some parts of memory and farther from other parts of memory.
 The processor quickly gains access to the memory it is close to, while it can take longer to gain access to memory that is farther away.